 - Hydro blasting: Also known as water blasting, this technique uses high-pressure water to remove paint, debris buildup and chemicals

-- Wet abrasive blasting: Uses cold or hot water to remove grease, dust and hazardous materials; a user has the ability to add detergent to the water to improve cleanliness levels
+- Wet abrasive blasting: Uses cold or hot water to remove grease, dust, and hazardous materials; a user can add detergent to the water to improve cleanliness levels

 - Dry ice blasting: A technique that uses air and dry ice to dislodge items from a surface, as well as decontaminate; because the dry ice sublimates, cleanup is minimal